What’s in WoW patch 10.1, Embers of Neltharion? Here’s everything coming with today’s patch

-Dragonflight patch 10.1 the Embers of Neltharion has just been announced and will be on the PTR shortly.
-While the details of what’s in the latest release in World of Warcraft‘s current expansion have been vaguely known since the plans for 2023 were revealed, we know a lot more now about what we’ll be facing during Season 2 of Dragonflight.
+Dragonflight patch 10.1 the Embers of Neltharion has nearly arrived: the patch is going live today, May 2, with a ton of content.
+While the details of what’s in the latest release in World of Warcraft‘s current expansion have been vaguely known since the plans for 2023 were revealed, we now have a very good idea of what we’ll be facing during Season 2 of Dragonflight.

-The new zone will be the Zaralek Cavern, a large area beneath the Dragon Isles described as slightly larger than Zereth Mortis and with access points from the Azure Span, Ohn’ahran Plains, and Thaldraszus regions.
-Luckily, we won’t have to re-learn Dragonflying to soar through the skies of Zaralek Cavern — but there are a few new perks coming to Dragonflying, including the ability to brake.
-The key location within Zaralek Cavern is Aberrus, the Shadowed Crucible, a secret laboratory of Neltharion’s that the freed Primal Incarnates and the rebellious Dracthyr sect the Sundered Flame led by Scalecommander Sarkareth all have their sights set on.
+In patch 10.1, we’ll venture into Zaralek Cavern, a large area beneath the Dragon Isles described as slightly larger than Zereth Mortis, with access points from the Azure Span, Ohn’ahran Plains, and Thaldraszus regions.
+Luckily, we won’t have to re-learn Dragonflying to soar through the skies of Zaralek Cavern — but there are a few new perks coming to Dragonriding, including the ability to skim over the ground to regain Vigor.
+The key location within Zaralek Cavern is Aberrus, the Shadowed Crucible, a secret laboratory of Neltharion’s that the freed Primal Incarnates and the rebellious Dracthyr sect the Sundered Flame, led by Scalecommander Sarkareth, all have their sights set on.
 Aberrus will be a nine-boss raid where players will have to deal not only with these enemies but also the twisted results of Neltharion’s experiments.

 The Sundered Flame and the Primal Incarnates are not the only enemies we’ll encounter in the zone, as the Djardin and their Elders are rallied by Fyrakk — one of the Primal Incarnates — to strike back both in Zaralek Cavern and aboveground.
 Assisting the players are a new mole-like race known as the Niffen alongside the Drogbar, our old friends from Highmountain, with a Renown track for these allies added in patch 10.1.